lprincewhn/AutoOps/3.EnhancedCUR/README.md

 ### 4.3 LoadPrometheusEKSMetricsJob

-This job load eks resource metrics (cpu and memory reserved and actual usage) from Prometheus.
+This job loads eks resource metrics (cpu and memory reserved and actual usage) from Prometheus.
 Please config your prometheus as:

 1. Configure kube-state-metrics to fetch pod labels by argument "--metric-labels-allowlist"
 ```